Table Top Team Building Exercises - Venture Up | Team Building Activities & Techniques

 Preparing for Change

-“Senior managers can be great motivators,” says David Lengyel, managing director of Venture Up, an experiential training firm devoted to building team relationships.
-“When they actively support the training program they show their staff they are part of the big picture.
-All staff in the training program should also be aware that senior leaders are informed of their training and look forward to the new changes ahead,” he says.
+“Senior managers can be great motivators,” says David Lengyel, managing director of Venture Up, an experiential training firm focused on building team relationships.
+“When they visibly support a training program, it shows staff they’re part of something larger.
+Even a short group meeting before the program begins can build excitement and unity.”

 Creative Applications